dinkelburg/diversdesk/diversdesk/src/content/blog/en/diversdesk-rwf-greenfins-partnership.md

 <h2 id="diversdesk-partners-with-green-fins-to-support-sustainable-diving" class="section-heading">Diversdesk Partners with Green Fins to Support Sustainable Diving</h2>
 <p>
-We are proud to announce a new partnership between <a href="https://www.diversdesk.com/" target="_blank" rel="noopener noreferrer" style="color:#F86545">Diversdesk</a> and <a href="https://reef-world.org/" target="_blank" rel="noopener noreferrer" style="color:#F86545">The Reef-World Foundation</a>, the International coordinator of the<a href="https://greenfins.net/" target="_blank" rel="noopener noreferrer" style="color:#F86545">Green Fins</a> initiative.
+We are proud to announce a new partnership between <a href="https://www.diversdesk.com/" target="_blank" rel="noopener noreferrer" style="color:#F86545">Diversdesk</a> and <a href="https://reef-world.org/" target="_blank" rel="noopener noreferrer" style="color:#F86545">The Reef-World Foundation</a>, the International coordinator of the <a href="https://greenfins.net/" target="_blank" rel="noopener noreferrer" style="color:#F86545">Green Fins</a> initiative. <br>
 This collaboration brings together two organisations committed to improving sustainability within the global diving community.
 </p>

 <div style="text-align: center;">